En español | New Jersey allows any registered voter to vote by mail, and early in-person voting was introduced in 2021.

 - Mail voting: All registered voters can request a no-excuse vote-by-mail ballot and vote from home.

-- Early in-person voting: You can vote early and in person at an early voting site starting Oct.
-29. Early in-person voting was introduced in New Jersey in 2021.
+- Early in-person voting: You can vote early and in person at an early voting site.

 How do I register to vote?

-- By mail: Print and complete a voter registration form specific to your county and mail it to your county’s election officials.
-Pre-addressed envelopes with prepaid postage are included.
-Forms must be received by Oct.
-18.
+- By mail: Print and complete a voter registration form specific to your county, then mail it to your county’s election officials.
+A pre-addressed envelope with prepaid postage is included.

-- In person: Go to your county elections office by Oct.
-18 to register to vote.
+- In person: Go to your county elections office to register to vote in person.

 Check if you are registered to vote through the online New Jersey Division of Elections voter search tool.

-Any registered voter can request a no-excuse vote-by-mail ballot and vote from home in November’s general election.
-You can apply for a vote-by-mail ballot by mail or in person.
+Any registered voter can request a no-excuse vote-by-mail ballot and vote from home.

-- By mail: Download, print and complete your county’s vote-by-mail application and mail it to your county clerk with proper postage.
-Or contact your clerk and ask that an application be mailed to you.
-Applications must be received by Nov.
-1.
+- By mail: Download, print and complete your county’s vote-by-mail application.
+Mail it to your county clerk with proper postage.
+Or contact your clerk and request an application be mailed to you.

 - In person: Pick up and complete an application at your county clerk’s office.
-Or drop off a completed application that you printed from the division of election’s website.
-The deadline to return a ballot request in person is Nov.
-7 at 3 p.m.
+Or drop off a completed application that you printed from the division of elections' website.

 You also may request that an authorized messenger pick up your vote-by-mail ballot.
 Include the authorized messenger’s name at the bottom of your application.
-The authorized messenger must either be a family member or a registered voter in your county, and no one can be an authorized messenger for more than three voters per election unless they’re immediate family living in one household.
+The authorized messenger must either be a family member or a registered voter in your county.
+No one can be an authorized messenger for more than three voters per election unless they’re immediate family living in one household.

 To return your completed ballot, fill out and sign the certificate.
 Make sure it remains attached to the inner envelope.
 Place your ballot inside the inner envelope, then insert the inner envelope into your mailing envelope.
 Some county elections officials may require postage on your mailing envelope.
 Contact your county clerk for more information.

-You can return your mail-in ballot by mail or in person:
+Return your vote-by-mail ballot by mail or in person:

 - By mail: Mail your ballot to your county board of elections office.
-Your general election ballot must be postmarked by Nov.
-8 at 8 p.m. and received by Nov.
-14.
+Deadlines will be listed at the state’s voter information portal closer to the election.

-- In person: Return your ballot to your county board of elections office or in an official election drop box by 8 p.m. on Election Day.
+- In person: Return your ballot to your county board of elections office or in an official election drop box.
 Another person, called a bearer, may return your vote-by-mail ballot if they have your permission and sign the certification on your ballot’s return envelope.

-Note that a vote-by-mail ballot cannot be returned to your polling place — you must submit it to your county board of elections office or an official drop box.
-You can track the status of your ballot through the Track My Ballot portal.
+A vote-by-mail ballot cannot be returned to your polling place.
+Track the status of your ballot through the Track My Ballot portal.

 Can I vote in person before Election Day?

-The general election is Tuesday, Nov.
-8. Polls are open from 6 a.m. to 8 p.m, and you’ll be able to vote as long as you’re in line before polls close.
+You may vote as long as you’re in line before the polls close.
 Use the state's voter information portal to find a polling place near you.

 Do I need identification to vote?